 As with previous years, the decarbonisation effect of the national grid has played a significant role.
-Increases in wind, solar and biomass energy contributing to the UK's electricity production mean that the grid's emission factor has reduced by 32%7 between our baseline year of 2018/19 and the current year, 2022/23.
+Increases in wind, solar and biomass energy contributing to the UK's electricity production mean that the grid's emission factor has reduced by 32% (The UK Grid electricity factor in 2018/19 was 0.28307 kgCO2e/kWh and in 2022/23, it was reduced by 32% to 0.19338 kgCo2e/kWh due to decarbonisation mainly attributed to increasing wind, solar and biomass energy in the UK production mix) between our baseline year of 2018/19 and the current year, 2022/23.